 "In terms of the numbers killed the anti-PKI massacres in Indonesia rank as one of the worst mass murders of the 20th Century, along with the Soviet purges of the 1930s, the Nazi mass murders during the Second World War, and the Maoist bloodbath of the early 1950s."

-At the same time, the military is purged of pro-Sukarno elements.
+Meanwhile, the military is purged of pro-Sukarno elements.

 Sukarno is now politically and militarily isolated, allowing Suharto to rise to ultimate power.

 1966 - On 11 March Sukarno transfers supreme authority to Suharto, who quickly acts to introduce his 'New Order' (Orde Baru).
 The PKI is banned on 12 March.
 PKI members are purged from the parliament.
 Labour organisations are banned and controls on the press are tightened.
 The confrontation with Malaysia is ended, relations with Western powers are reestablished, and ties with China are suspended.
 All power is centralised on Suharto, who is the final arbiter of all political decisions.

 Overall spending on the military is increased, with some financial assistance coming from the US, and the armed forces are given a central and permanent role in civil governance and economic management, setting the ground for the later development of endemic corruption.
 Kopkamtib (Operations Command for the Restoration of Security and Order) and the State Intelligence Coordination Agency (Bakin) are tasked with preventing the reemergence of the PKI.